 4. Acknowledge that your advice may not be what they’re looking for.

 When a dozen people are offering you different and often conflicting advice, it can be frustrating to feel like you have to defend your choices to each of them.

 A friend of mine offered to chat through an issue with me and then sincerely acknowledged that we were probably getting a lot of advice from a lot of different places.
 She went on to say that she completely understood if we didn’t take her up on the offer.
-It was such a relief to have her say that upfront (so that I didn’t have to worry about offending her) and also confirmed that she was truly offering advice with our best interest at heart.
+It was a relief to have her say that upfront (so that I didn’t have to worry about offending her) and confirm that she was truly offering advice with our best interest at heart.